Maharana Pratap: Battle of Haldighati

-The bloody Siege of Chittorgarh in 1567-1568 had led to the loss of the fertile eastern belt of Mewar to the Mughals.
+The Siege of Chittorgarh in 1567-1568 had led to the loss of the fertile eastern belt of Mewar to the Mughals.
 However, the rest of the wooded and hilly kingdom in the Aravalli range was still under the control of Maharana Pratap.
-Mughal Emperor Akbar was intent on securing a stable route to Gujarat through Mewar; when Pratap Singh was crowned king (Maharana) in 1572, Akbar sent a number of envoys, including one by Raja Man Singh of Amer, entreating him to become a vassal like many other rulers in Rajputana.
-When Pratap refused to personally submit to Akbar, war became inevitable.
+Mughal Emperor Akbar was intent on securing a stable route to Gujarat through Mewar; when Pratap Singh was crowned king (Maharana) in 1572, Akbar sent a number of envoys, including one by Raja Man Singh I of Amer, entreating him to become a vassal like many other rulers in Rajputana.
+When Pratap refused to personally submit to Akbar and several attempts to diplomatically settle the issue failed, war became inevitable.

-The Battle of Haldighati was fought on 18 June 1576 between Pratap Singh and Mughal forces led by Man Singh I of Amer.
-The Mughals were victorious and inflicted significant casualties among the Mewaris but failed to capture Maharana Pratap.
-The site of the battle was a narrow mountain pass at Haldighati near Gogunda, modern day Rajsamand in Rajasthan.
+The forces of Pratap Singh and Mughal and Rajput general Man Singh met on 18 June 1576 beyond a narrow mountain pass at Haldighati near Gogunda, modern day Rajsamand in Rajasthan.
+This came to be known as the battle of Haldighati.
 Pratap Singh fielded a force of around 3000 cavalry and 400 Bhil archers.
-The Mughals were led by Man Singh of Amer, who commanded an army numbering around 10,000 men.
+Man Singh commanded an army numbering around 10,000 men.
 After a fierce battle lasting more than three hours, Pratap found himself wounded and the day lost.
 He managed to retreat to the hills and lived to fight another day.
+The Mughals were victorious and inflicted significant casualties among the forces of Mewar but failed to capture Maharana Pratap.

+Rana Pratap was able to escape due to selfless devotion of chief of Jhala who drew upon himself the attack of armies by declaring himself to be Rana.

 Haldighati was a futile victory for the Mughals, as they were unable to kill or capture Pratap, or any of his close family members in Udaipur.
-While the sources also claim that Pratap was able to make a successful escape, Mansingh managed to conquer Gogunda within a week after Haldighati then ended his campaign.
+While the sources also claim that Pratap was able to make a successful escape, Man Singh managed to conquer Gogunda within a week after Haldighati then ended his campaign.
 Subsequently, Akbar himself led a sustained campaign against the Rana in September 1576, and soon, Gogunda, Udaipur, and Kumbhalgarh were all under Mughal control.

+Post-Haldighati Mughal invasions

+Shahbaz Khan Kamboh led multiple invasions that resulted in the subjugation of key areas in Mewar, such as Kumbhalgarh, Mandalgarh, Gogunda, and Central Mewar, bringing them permanently under Mughal rule.
+The Mughal Empire established its supremacy in Mewar after Shahbaz Khan's invasions.
+This ultimately led to a significant weakening of Pratap's power, forcing him to seek shelter in his hilly abode.

+Patronage of art

+Maharana Pratap's court at Chavand provided refuge to numerous poets, artists, writers, and artisans.
+During his reign, the Chavand school of art emerged and developed as a distinctive artistic tradition.
+His support for cultural activities is evidenced by the presence of notable figures such as the artist Nasiruddin in his court.